-Kamande Farming In Kenya: How To Successfully Grow Lentils For Sale
+Kamande Farming In Kenya: How To Successfully Grow Lentils For Sale in 2024

-Kamande, which are called lentils in English, grow best in hot areas with sandy or sandy loam soils that drain water fast.
+Kamande, which are called lentils in English, grow best in hot areas with sandy or sandy loamy soils that drain water fast.
 Lentils are grown under large tracts of land in Australia and India.
 India consumes almost everything it produces and even imports some more.
 Australia exports to many countries of the world.
 In Africa, this crop is grown commercially in Ethiopia, Sudan and South Sudan.

 Kamande farming in Ethiopia